pileon/old-raven-lang/README.md

 * Everything is first-class
 * Dynamic typing
 * Syntax similar to C and C++
-* Extensible, possible to add syntactic structures
+* Extendable, possible to add syntactic structures
+* Largely asynchronous and event based

 ## Examples